 Psychosis is treatable, once you have been assessed by a GP and referred for treatment, Dr Catherine Nyuthe will work with you to recommend the best treatment option for your diagnosis and circumstances.
 Treatment may be required only for a short time or may last for many years and includes antipsychotic medication as well as therapy.
 If Dr Nyuthe believes another psychiatrist would be better suited to meet your particular needs, she may suggest a referral on to them, instead.

-To make an appointment, Dr Nyuthe encourages you to contact her at Knox Private Hospital on (03) 98871520 or use the online booking form.
+To make an appointment, Dr Nyuthe encourages you to contact her at Silk Medical Specialist Suites on (03) 9886 7788.